Analyticity results in Bernoulli Percolation: Triangulations

-For any $u\in R'_n$ \Lr{triang boundary} yields a connected subgraph $G_u$ of $T$ of at most $2n+1$ vertices containing $u$ and surrounding $o$; indeed, $G_u$ can be obtained from any \scv\ $M$ witnessing the fact that $u\in R'_n$ by possibly adding the edge of $u$ lying in $\partial M$ in case $u$ does not lie on $M$.
+For any $u\in R'_n$ \Lr{triang boundary} yields a connected subgraph $G_u$ of $T$ of at most $4n+1$ edges containing $u$ and surrounding $o$; indeed, $G_u$ can be obtained from any \scv\ $M$ witnessing the fact that $u\in R'_n$ by possibly adding the edge of $u$ lying in $\partial M$ in case $u$ does not lie on $M$.

-Let $P_u$ denote the union of the circles of $P$ corresponding to $G_u$.
-We claim that the area $area(P_u)$ covered by $P_u$ is at least $r/n^2$ for some constant $r=r(P)$.
-Indeed, $P_u$ is the union of at most $2n+1$ circles, and its diameter is greater than the diameter of $x_o$, and so at least one of its circles must have diameter of order at least $1/n$, hence area of order at least $1/n^2$.
+Let $P_u$ denote the union of the disks of $P$ corresponding to $G_u$.
+We claim that the area $\text{area}(P_u)$ covered by $P_u$ is at least $r/n^2$ for some constant $r=r(P)$.
+Indeed, $P_u$ is the union of at most $4n+2$ disks, and its diameter is greater than the diameter of $x_o$, and so at least one of its circles must have diameter of order at least $1/n$, hence area of order at least $1/n^2$.